reductstore/website/blog/2024-01-27-kafka-tutorial-data-sink/index.md

     kafka_producer.flush()
 ```

-The above Python code sets up an asynchronous function that generates and publishes binary data to a Kafka topic.
+The above code sets up an asynchronous function that generates and publishes binary data to a Kafka topic.

-The `generate_random_data` function creates a byte string with random bytes, simulating binary data such as images or sensor outputs.
+In out case, the `generate_random_data` function creates a byte string with random bytes, simulating binary data such as files, images or sensor outputs.

-The size of this data is variable, ranging from 1KB to 900KB.
-The reason of such size is that Kafka has a maximum message size of 1MB (headers included).
+Once the data is generated, it is published using the `kafka_producer.produce` method which takes the following arguments:
+- `topic_name`: The name of the topic to which the message is published
+- `value`: The binary data to be published
+- `headers`: A list of tuples containing the metadata to be published along with the binary data
+- `callback`: A callback function that is executed when the message is delivered to the Kafka broker

-The `kafka_producer.poll(0)`call is a non-blocking call (when used with 0 second timeout) and is used to trigger the callback execution which can be used to acknowledge the message delivery to a Kafka broker.
+The `kafka_producer.poll(0)` is a non-blocking call (when used with 0 second timeouts) and can trigger the callback execution which acknowledges a message delivery to a Kafka broker.
 From this callback, we can retrieve information, such as the specific partition to which a message has been sent.

 ### Consuming Messages from Kafka and Persisting to ReductStore

-When integrating Kafka and ReductStore for robust data handling, it's imperative to craft a reliable mechanism for real-time consumption and persistence of messages.
-A Python coroutine, `consume_and_store`, adeptly demonstrates this process.
+The process of consuming messages from Kafka and persisting them to ReductStore is straightforward.
+The following code snippet demonstrates how to do exactly that in an asynchronous manner:

 ```python
 async def consume_and_store(topic_name, bucket_name):